dbachelder/CreditCardEntry/README.md

   - Diner's Club is not yet implemented, although the assets and regex seem to be in place

 # Version History

+###9/8/2015
+ - fix bug where isValidCard would be called many times
+ - allow for using colors from theme

 ###8/21/2015
  - don't drop key strokes after backspace